 Taste profile

-A malty beer with light caramel, toast, toffee, and fruit flavours.
+A malty beer featuring light caramel, toast, toffee, and fruit flavours.

 Food pairing